A to Z Summary Results - Patient Decision Aids - Ottawa Hospital Research Institute

 Language English

-Based on IPDAS criteria (International Patient Decision Aid Standards) this decision aid (and/or supporting materials) meets:
+Based on 2025 IPDAS criteria (International Patient Decision Aid Standards) this patient decision aid (and/or supporting materials) meets:

-6 out of 7 criteria to be defined as a patient decision aid
+6 out of 7 IPDAS Qualifying criteria to be defined as a patient decision aid

-3 out of 9 criteria to lower the risk of making a biased decision
+3 out of 7 IPDAS Essential criteria to lower the risk of making a biased decision

-3 out of 4 other criteria for decision aids about screening or testing
+3 out of 3 Other IPDAS Essential criteria for patient decision aids about screening or testing